ecg-icas/icas/src/source/categories-v1.rst

 .. warning::

-    Version 1 is deprecated and will be removed at a later point.
+    Version 1 is deprecated and will be removed after September 2015.

 The category tree contains all the categories available for placing ads.
 Each category has a unique id, a parent id, a label and a list of child categories.